Why cinemas are still thriving in some countries – and it's not such an easy formula to copy

 "So I think bigger doesn't mean better.
 Maybe we just need to find something that resonates with the audience more."

-"Streamlining is inevitable," said Mr Tan of SFS, recounting past shakeups like financial crises and the SARS outbreak.
+"Streamlining is inevitable," Mr Tan of SFS said, recounting past shakeups such as financial crises and the severe acute respiratory syndrome outbreak.